 These give consumers a more comprehensive selection than what has traditionally been available.

 The good news here is that you are more likely to find a solution that fits your requirements with so many options available.

-Here are the 7 best business money market accounts offering the best rates:
+Here are the best business money market accounts offering great rates: